Includes free SSL certificate, unlimited bandwidth & fully optimised for WordPress.

-10.3 The price of a Service excludes VAT (where applicable) at the applicable current rate chargeable in the UK for the time being.
+10.3 The price of the Services exclude VAT (where applicable) at the applicable current rate chargeable in the UK for the time being.

-10.5 Payments in respect of domain name registrations and SSL certificate Services (as more particularly set out at clause 7.11 and 7.12) are non-refundable.
+10.5 Payments in respect of domain name registrations, domain name renewals and SSL certificate Services (as more particularly set out at clause 7.11 and 7.12) are non-refundable.

 11.1 You can only pay for the Services using a debit or credit card, PayPal or Bank Transfer.
 We accept the following cards: Visa, MasterCard, American Express.

-11.2 Payment for the Services is in advance and may be made (i) monthly; (ii) annually; or (iii) triennially in advance, as specified in the Order Confirmation.
+11.2 Payment for the Services is in advance and may be made (i) monthly or (ii) annually, as specified in the Order Confirmation.
 We will not charge your debit card or credit card until we send you an Order Confirmation.

 11.3 If you fail to make any payment due to us under this Contract by the due date (plus 7 days) then, without limiting our remedies under clause 11, you shall pay a fixed late fee on the overdue amount at whichever is the greater of 3% or £5.
 You shall pay the penalty charge interest together with the overdue amount.